 - To offer a collective solution to problems that businesses are unable to solve on their own.

-IRBC are voluntary agreements, but they involve a firm commitment on the part of the partners.
+International RBC agreements are voluntary, but they involve a firm commitment on the part of the partners.
 Sectors are themselves initiating negotiations with NGOs, unions and government generating broad support for the agreements.
 Agreements have already been concluded in various sectors, such as garments and textile, gold, and banking, and more are currently being negotiated.